cardinal-dev/Cardinal/README.md

 Thank you and I hope to see Cardinal reach far and wide!

 If anyone is interested in contributing to Cardinal, please contact me!
 Cardinal definitely needs a better frontend!
 I also know that some of the SSH & MySQL operations can be more efficient.
 Please contribute by opening an Issue on Cardinal's GitHub repo or by messaging me at cardinal-dev@mcclunetechnologies.net.

-To the first two contributors, I will send you a Cardinal t-shirt! (black shirt with the Cardinal logo on front)

 For installation instructions & documentation, please visit https://cardinal.mcclunetechnologies.net.